infiniflow/infinity/docs/references/pysdk_api_reference.md

 infinity.disconnect()
 ```

-Disconnects from the Infinity service and releases all associated resources.
+Disconnects from the Infinity server in client-server mode or disconnects from the Infinity object and releases all associated resources when Python is deployed as a Python module.

-> This method is automatically called when an Infinity client is deleted.
+> This method is automatically called when an Infinity object is destructed.

 ### Returns